arturdryomov/pages/content/posts/2018-06-16-morning-fun.md

 a significant portion of internet resources thanks to [Amazon Web Services](https://aws.amazon.com/).
-In other words, the company has software developers working on a massive infrastructure we use every day without noticing it.
+In other words, the company has software developers working on a massive infrastructure we use every day without noticing.
 How do they keep it together?
 There is a great phrase from Amazon CTO which we are going to explore.